Battle of the Camel: Kufa as the de facto capital

-Before leaving Basra, Ali chastized its residents for breaking their oath of allegiance and dividing the community.
+Before leaving Basra, Ali chastised its residents for breaking their oath of allegiance and dividing the community.
 He then appointed Ibn Abbas as the governor of Basra after receiving their renewed pledges.
 M.A.
 Shaban adds that Ali divided the treasury funds equally in Basra, which nevertheless remained a haven for years for pro-Uthman sentiments.
 The caliph soon set off for Kufa, arriving there in December 656 or January 657.
 He refused to reside in the governor's castle, calling it qasr al-khabal (lit. 'castle of corruption'), and instead stayed with his nephew Ja'da ibn Hubayra.
 Kufa thus became Ali's main base of activity during his caliphate.
 With this move, the Medinan elite permanently lost their authority over the Muslim community, remarks Maria M. Dakake.
 Kennedy similarly highlights the strategic disadvantages of Medina, saying that it was far from population centers of Iraq and Syria, and heavily depended on grain shipments from Egypt.
 Kufa was to remain the main center of Shia Islam until mid-second century AH (mid-eighth century), when Baghdad was founded.